bl-CSE15L/cse15l-lab-reports/LabReport1.md

 ```
 ls lecture1/messages
 ```
 Here I used the cd command in the /home directory.
-I used the cd command to change the current working directory from /home to the /messages directory.
-The cd command only has access to whatever is in the working directory.
-As such, making the arg a path that goes from /home through /lecture1 to /messages as "lecture/messages" allows me to change the working directory from /home to /messages.
-This change is reflected in the prompt message of the output line.
+I used the ls command to print a list of all the files in the /messages directory.
+The ls command only has access to whatever is in the working directory.
+As such, making the arg a path that goes from /home through /lecture1 to /messages as "lecture1/messages" allows me to see all the files in /messages.
 Because this command usage produces no error message or problematic behavior, it is not an error.

 ![Image](CSE15L-wk1-ls1.png)
 ---